 2. Your Social Studies Folder

 Each day you must bring to class your Social Studies folder.
 Your folder is a valuable tool as we learn, study, and review.
 Keep your folder neat and organized.
-KEEP ALL HANDOUTS, HOMEWORK, NOTES, ETC. UNTIL AFTER AN ASSESSMENT HAS BEEN GIVEN.
+KEEP ALL HANDOUTS, HOMEWORK, NOTES, ETC. UNTIL AFTER AN ASSESSMENT HAS BEEN GIVEN or A PROJECT HAS BEEN COMPLETED.
 These things will help you review / study.

 Assignments/project may require study, research, or practice outside of class instructional time.
 Assigned homework must be completed.
 Some assignments will be due the next day, and some will need to be completed over an extended period of time.
 One make-up day is permitted for each day of excused absence.
 It is the student’s responsibility to contact the teacher for make-up work upon returning to school.